EmTech-PSU/CTF/recon/recon.md

 What operating system am I running?

 ### Challenge 3
-Where is my hidden SSH PORT.
+Where is my hidden SSH port?